 We have found the best placements are those with Old Tonbridgians, parents and friends of the school.
 We are keen to build on our success in this area and would be delighted to have as many diverse and interesting opportunities to offer boys as possible.
 For some professions work experience is essential (architecture, law, medicine etc.) but it is beneficial to all.
 Successful placements have been in the financial sector, engineering, media, veterinary and many more, and have even included assisting a ghillie on a Scottish estate!
 An added bonus is that boys can write and talk about their work experience as part of their university application, and on into their career.

 The voices of people closely associated with Tonbridge School always have more resonance for the boys, and consequently they have the greatest impact in terms of enlightenment and motivation.
 We run a series of careers events, some annually and others on a three year rolling cycle, and we would be delighted to hear from those of you who would be interested in sharing your knowledge and enthusiasm for your area of work by giving a presentation.

 In some cases a one-to-one relationship is beneficial to boys who are seeking to progress in a particular field of work.
 There are recent positive examples of this in public relations and law.
 On an individual basis we would like to be able to put boys in touch with members of the Tonbridge Society Mentoring Scheme who would be willing to give advice and guidance in their particular field, and make suggestions as to the best way to advance in a career in their field.

 If you feel you would like to take part in this scheme, on any level, we would be grateful to hear from you.
-Please contact our Careers and Universities Adviser, Mrs Anna Rogers.
+Please contact our Head of Higher Educations and Careers, Mrs Anna Rogers.